AI for the Enterprise in 2017: Start Small, Scale Decisively

 If there are more than 3 business units, it’s most efficient to dedicate an AI Task Force to this activity, to avoid replicating the required technical fluency, maximize the synergies (especially in the critical area of having sufficient relevant data), and create a company-wide strategy that can also be used for marketing purposes.

 Note that this approach is valid for in-house development and acquisition strategies.
 The advantage of building AI teams is that it will lead faster to transforming the troves of internal data into value.
 The advantage of acquisitions is faster time to market with products and services, while their biggest challenge is, as always, the integration of the new teams into the existing structure.
+Combining in-house developments and acquisitions through an over-arching strategy makes the most of their complementarity.

-As an example of the 3-step process, let’s apply it to AI in the context of IT services.
+As an example of the 3-step process, let’s apply it to AI in the context of IT systems.
 To be accessible to a sufficiently large audience, this example needs to be rather generic but hopefully sufficient to understand the gist of the method.
 Each of the steps can be formulated as questions that drive a discussion:

 - What is AI especially good at?